nefhrix/nefhrix/README.md

 - 👀 I’m interested in desktop apps
 - 🌱 I’m currently learning learning web development, design and databases
 - 💞️ I’m looking to collaborate on maybe a game in the future
-- 📫 How to reach me @olekbk on instagram

 <!---
 nefhrix/nefhrix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.